-Assumption Risk Level of Uncer- tainty Reasons and Financial Impact of Uncertainty Legislative and Regulatory change.
+Assumption Risk Level of Uncertainty Reasons and Financial Impact of Uncertainty Legislative and Regulatory change.
 Council will continue to operate within the same general legislative environment, and with the same authority, as it does at the time this Plan is published.
 Should the local government legislative environment change, the activities and services the Council plans to provide over the period of this Plan could change.
 Moderate The Government has several taskforces reviewing different aspects of local government, with some legislative change having occurred and further expected to occur within the period of this Plan.
 At the time of preparing this Plan the Council is unable to determine how any potential legislative change might impact its operations or quantify the potential financial impact, but the impact is likely to be low for an Annual Plan because of the time allowed for implementation.
 Borrowing Related Credit Rating.
 The current rating is maintained.
-Council's credit rating with Standard and Poor's is downgraded.
+Council's credit rating with Standard and Poor's is downgraded as a result of the additional borrowing recommended to fund the shortfall in CCHL dividends.
 Low Council's credit rating with Standard and Poor's was upgraded from A+ to AA- on 10 December 2019 with a stable outlook.
 As always, there is some risk that our credit rating might be downgraded in future.
-If the Council falls one notch from its current credit rating (i.e. from AA- to A+) the cost of new borrowing will increase between 0.1 and 0.2 per cent per annum for the life of the borrowing.
-Existing borrowing would not be affected until it needs to be refinanced at maturity.
-In such an event, interest costs in 2019/20 would not be materially affected because little new borrowing is planned.
+If the Council falls one notch from its current credit rating (i.e. from AA- to A+) the cost of new borrowing and refinanced borrowing will increase by 5 basis points (0.05 percentage points) for the life of the borrowing.
+In such an event, interest costs in 2020/21 could increase by \$0.4 million.
 Borrowing Costs.
-Ratepayer cost of borrowing (including current and projected debt) is projected to be around 4.75% in 2020/21.
+Ratepayer cost of borrowing (including current and projected debt) is projected to be around 4.54% in 2020/21.
 Interest rates will vary from those projected.
 Low Projections are based on assumptions about future market interest rates.
 Projected debt is largely hedged to minimise exposure to market rate fluctuations and hence the impact for the Annual Plan would be low.
 Council manages interest rate exposure in accordance with its Liability Management Policy, and in line with advice from an independent external advisor.
 Securing External Funding.
 New, or renewal of existing borrowings on acceptable terms can be achieved.
 That new borrowings cannot be accessed to refinance existing debt or fund future capital requirements.
 Low The Council minimises its liquidity risk by maintaining a mix of current and non-current borrowings in accordance with its Liability Management Policy.
 LGFA Guarantee.
 Each of the shareholders of the LGFA is a party to a deed of Guarantee, whereby the parties to the deed guarantee the obligations of the LGFA and they guarantee obligations of other participating local authorities to the LGFA, in the event of default.
 In the event of a default by the LGFA, each guarantor would be liable to pay a proportion of the amount owing.
 The proportion to be paid by each respective guarantor is set in relation to each guarantor's relative rates income.
 Low The Council believes the risk of the guarantee being called on and any financial loss arising from the guarantee is remote.
 The likelihood of a local authority borrower defaulting is extremely low and LGFA has recovery mechanisms that would be applied prior to any call on the Guarantee.
 All of the borrowings by a local authority from the LGFA are secured by a rates charge.